-Students may petition to audit a course for no credit if space is available in the class.
-Outside auditors are not permitted.
-Approval of the instructor and department chair is required.
-No charge will be assessed for the first course audited in an academic year.
-A fee of \$500 will be charged for each additional course audited in an academic year.
+Students may audit one course for free per academic year.
+A fee of \$500 is charged for each additional course audited in an academic year.

-Courses taken as "Audit" are subject to the same Add/Drop/Withdrawal deadlines as regular courses.
-No grades are given for courses that are audited.
+Courses taken as "Audit" are subject to the same add/drop/ withdrawal deadlines as regular courses.
+As a reminder the last day to add courses for Spring 2021 is February 5, 2021.

+No grades are given; an AU is indicated for auditing.